FusionAuth/fusionauth-site/_drafts/building-fusionauth-homebrew-formula.md

 end
 ```

-### Post Install
+#### Post Install

-After install is complete you can also do any post install tasks you like.
-For `fusionauth-app` I didn't do any special tasks
-in post install so mine was empty.
+After install is complete you can do any post install tasks you like.
+For `fusionauth-app` I didn't do any special tasks in post install so mine was empty.

-A useful note though: I ran into brew trying to relink and move the modules that are shipped with elasticsearch.
-It would eventually
-fail to do so (fortunately) but print out a nasty error.
-This error would display for any user and might be confusing.
-To "fix" this
-issue I read on github that it is recommended to remove any offending dylibs, relink, or just bypass brew by pushing them to the
-`post_install` phase which is how search avoids the error/warning.
-Search will tar up the modules directory and delete it, then post
-install will un`tar` it so that brew will leave the files alone.
-The alternative is to delete all of the elasticsearch modules which
-felt like a worse solution.
+**Pro tip:** Brew tries to relink and move the modules that are shipped with Elasticsearch.
+Fortunately Brew would eventually fail but a nasty error would be printed to the console.
+This error would display for any user which may cause confusion.
+To "fix" this issue I read on GitHub that it is recommended to remove any offending dylibs, relink, or just bypass Brew by pushing them to the `post_install` phase.
+The is how the `fusionauth-search` Formula avoids the error.
+The Forumula will tar up the modules directory and delete it, then post install will un`tar` it so that brew will leave the files alone.
+The alternative is to delete all of the elasticsearch modules which felt like a worse solution.

 Also, to anyone that decides to repeat this process.
-Keep in mind that `post_install` is run from your prefix directory, your
-original `buildpath` is already gone so be sure you store your files in the `prefix` so you still have access to them by the time
-post_install is getting executed.
+Keep in mind that `post_install` is run from your prefix directory, your original `buildpath` is already gone so be sure you store your files in the `prefix` so you still have access to them by the time post_install is getting executed.

 ```ruby
 def post_install